rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/metadata.md

 ## On-chain Properties

 On-chain properties follow the same format as [metadata properties](#metadata-properties) but can be set as mutable.
-Properties should always be used in metadata unless mutable properties are needed, in this case properties can be saved on-chain.
+Properties should always be saved in metadata unless mutable properties are needed, in this case properties can be saved on-chain.
 See [On-chain properties](#on-chain-properties) for more details.

 _On-chain properties should always be merged and used over metadata/ipfs properties.
 Thus `royaltyInfo` on chain would always be used over `royaltyInfo` on metadata_